 Certain direct expenses paid by the University for investment management and custody services have been netted against investment earnings.

 Derivative Financial Instruments

-The University has entered into hedging transactions via various interest-rate swaps and swaptions and has maintained those positions since fiscal year 2010.
-These instruments are presented net in the fixed income asset class of investments within Level 2.
+The University has entered into hedging transactions via interest rate swaps and has maintained those positions since fiscal year 2008.